-FIN P919/920 Corporate Financial Management
+Corporate Financial Management

-Capital investment under uncertainty and the value of real options.
+Capital investment under certainty and the value of real options.
 Agency theory.
 Capital structure management.
 Corporate securities: raising capital and managing risk.
 Dividend policy.
 Mergers and acquisitions.

-MKT P933/934 Marketing Management
+Marketing Management

-This course focuses on that part of the strategy-making process which is implemented primarily through the marketing function.
-Topics dealt with include the formation of marketing strategy, market segmentation, the selection of product markets and the management of product portfolios.
-The course is based on seminars and case studies and requires the student to develop a high level of skill in the analysis of interdependent variables and in decision making in conditions of high uncertainty.
+Formation of marketing strategy, market segmentation, the selection of product markets and the management of product portfolios.
+The course is based on seminars and case studies and requires the students to develop a high level of skill in the analysis of interdependent variables and in decision-making in conditions of high uncertainty.